markshepherd/papr-firmware/Product/README.md

 In visual studio, open the solution file "Product.sln".

-To compile the code, use xxxxx, or F7.
+To compile the code, use `Build > Build Solution`.

 To download and run the code:
 1. make sure the PCB has power, either from the battery connector, or the charger connector.
 1. connect the AVRISPMKII's USB cable to your computer
 1. connect the AVRISPMKII's 6-pin SPI connector to the PCB's 6-pin SPI header
-1. use xxxxx, or F5, to compile and download
+1. use `Debug > Start Debugging`, to compile and download

 If the PCB's power is coming from the battery connector, you must disconnect the 6-pin SPI after downloading, in order to run the board.
 If power is coming from the charger connector, you can leave the SPI connected.